jaeeee/Shopify-Tools/README.md

 * `product_lookup.py` allows the user to search a website's product inventory information and retrieve product links for all matching records.

 # Script Demonstrations
-Please see the `../img` directory in this repository for information on script syntax.
+Please see the `img` directory in this repository for information on script syntax.

 # Source Code
 All scripts and source code will be pushed inside the `release` directory.